Originally Published December 14, 2021

 Everyone wants to do right by the environment to the extent that they can afford to and not be unduly burdened by the effects of environmental policies.
 I have written extensively on implementation of New York’s response to that risk because I believe the ambitions for a zero-emissions economy embodied in the Climate Act outstrip available renewable technology such that it will adversely affect reliability, impact affordability, risk safety, affect lifestyles, and will have worse impacts on the environment than the purported effects of climate change in New York.
 New York’s Greenhouse Gas (GHG) emissions are less than one half one percent of global emissions and since 1990 global GHG emissions have increased by more than one half a percent per year.
 Moreover, the reductions cannot measurably affect global warming when implemented.
 The opinions expressed in this post do not reflect the position of any of my previous employers or any other company I have been associated with, these comments are mine alone.

 The Climate Act became effective on January 1, 2020.
 It mandates that the Climate Action Council prepare the Scoping Plan that outlines how to meet its targets.
 Starting in the fall of 2020 seven advisory panels developed recommended strategies to meet the targets that were presented to the Climate Action Council in the spring of 2021.
 Those recommendations were translated into specific policy options in an integration analysis by the New York State Energy Research and Development Authority (NYSERDA) and its consultants.
-An overview of the results of this integration analysis were presented to the Climate Action Council at two October meetings and has since been updated.
 That analysis was used to develop the Draft Scoping Plan that was released for public comment on December 30, 2021.
-Comments can be submitted until June 10, 2022.
+On December 19, 2022 the Final Scoping Plan was approved

 The Citizen Guide is intended to provide an introduction to the Climate Act and potential ramifications.
 A one-page summary has been prepared that can be printed out.
 There is an annotated summary reproduced below that includes links to more detailed information on particular topics.
 The Guide is a work in progress so feedback is encouraged.

 The Climate Act is an ambitious attempt to reduce New York State greenhouse gas emissions to meet the currently fashionable net-zero by 2050 goal.
 The implementation plan boils down to electrify everything and rely on wind and solar to provide the electricity needed.
 In order to reach the aspirational goals changes to personal choice are needed, significant risks to reliability are likely, substantial energy costs increases will occur, but there will be no measurable effect on global warming itself and significant environmental impacts from the massive wind and solar deployments.
+New York’s greenhouse emissions are less than one half of one percent of global emissions and global emissions have been increasing by more than one half of one percent per year.
+This fact does not mean that we should not do something but it does mean we should take the time to do it right.
 The bottom line is that we don’t have the technology today to meet the ambitions of the Climate Act and maintain current reliability standards and affordability.
 Until we do, we should reconsider the targets and schedule of the law.

 In order to meet the net-zero goal of the Climate Act, risky emission reduction strategies from all sectors will be required and personal choices limited.
 All residences will have to be completely electrified despite the risks to safety in the event of an ice storm.
 In the transportation sector electric vehicles will be required and zoning changes to discourage the use of personal vehicles implemented.